open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 This section shows you how to build a page that supports two-way (person to person) audio/visual conversations with as little developer effort as possible.

 Include the below four lines in the &lt;head> section of your html file.
-The first two scripts are needed by easyRTC, while the third will be your own application logic.
+The first two scripts are needed by EasyRTC, while the third will be your own application logic.
 The CSS file provides some styling for a "hangup" button.

     <head>